 We spent an idyllic week sailing with friends in the British Virgin Islands earlier this year.
 It was one of those rare vacations that exceeds your expectations and NOTHING goes wrong!
 We’re talking flights on time; pure blue skies with temps in the 80’s and low humidity; water the most amazing shades of blue I’ve ever seen; warm winds that facilitated sailing; and no squabbles among the passengers.

 While luck or fate seemed to be in our favor, it didn’t hurt that we came well-prepared for any situation.
 That was due to the decades of sailing experience of our friends and knowing what to bring, whether you have young kids or are going adults only.
 From clothes to food to medicine to games, we knew just what to bring so we could just relax and enjoy the adventure.
 And, I’m happy to share with you their carefully cultivated sailing packing list.

-TOP TIPS PACKING FOR A SAILING TRIP
+TIPS AND PACKING LIST FOR SAILING

 We were advised not to bring wheeled cases as you need flexibility in storage on the boat and hard cases and wheels are more difficult to store.
 This is essential if all of your berths are taken with people.
 We had two extra berths, so we could store everything without a problem, but this is rarely the case.
 For a seven day sail, we each took one duffle bag for our personal items and clothes and then one for our Pack for a Purpose items and everything else.
 The kids can share or each have their own.

 How Much To Bring